jlevy/pdiffjson/README.md

 # pjson and pdiffjson

+- **Just the simplest and fastest way to format, display, and diff JSON directly from the command line.** Not a fancy web UI or a library.
 - [`pjson`](pjson) and [`pdiffjson`](pdiffjson) are simple bash scripts that are useful (and non-obvious) enough more developers should have them at their fingertips.
-  They simply combine `jq`, `diff`, `colordiff`, and `less` to normalize, display, and diff JSON.
+  They combine `jq`, `diff`, `colordiff`, and `less` to normalize, display, and diff JSON.
+Once you have them handy, you may find yourself using them a lot.
-- Not a fancy web UI or a library.
-  Just **the simplest and fastest way to format, display, and diff JSON** directly from the command line.
-- `pjson` normalizes, colorizes, and displays one file or stdin. `pdiffjson` normalizes and displays a colorizied diff of any two files.
+- `pjson` normalizes, colorizes, and displays one file or stdin.
+- `pdiffjson` normalizes and displays a colorizied diff of any two files.
 - Display and diff both ignore all non-semantic differences in formatting and whitespace.
-  Only significant differences are shown in diff output.
+  Only significant differences are shown in the diff output.
-  The ordering of keys on collections objects is always ignored, as it should be, by sorting keys.
+- The ordering of keys on collections objects is always ignored (as it should be!) by sorting keys.
   There’s an option to sort arrays, too, to allow unordered comparison of lists.
 - Works on large files other tools barf on, thanks to `jq`’s speed.
 - Diff shows context around each change, thanks to `diff`.
 - Scrollable and searchable output (use space, `/`), thanks to `less`.